treweathers/Calculus/All_Recitations.md

 4. **Evaluate:** $-\frac{1}{4} (-1 - 1) = \frac{2}{4} = \frac{1}{2}$.
 **Final Answer:** $1/2$

-# Midterm Recitation 2
-It seems like your Markdown viewer is specifically rejecting the `$$` block notation or the `\lim` command.
-This happens sometimes with certain GitHub flavors or mobile viewers that use stricter security settings on scripts.

-To fix this once and for all, I will **stop using LaTeX blocks entirely**.
-I will use standard **Markdown bolding, plain text, and Unicode symbols** (like ∞ and →) so that the math is perfectly readable without needing a rendering engine.

-Here is **Worksheet 2: Problems 1 through 10** in "Clean Text" format:

----

 # Midterm 2 Recitations Review: Sequences and Series (Clean Text Version)

 ### Problem 1: Sequences